Architecture overview

 High availability

-- Multiple BRMS instances — Run 2+ replicas behind a load balancer
+For production deployments:- Multiple BRMS instances — Run 2+ replicas behind a load balancer

 - Database replication — Use managed PostgreSQL with read replicas